nsmryan/nsmryan.github.io/posts/2018-08-08-Purely-Functional-Genetic-Algorithms.markdown

 I may be wrong about this, but this is what I have been able to find.

-Lets Look at Generic Operations
+Lets Look at Genetic Operations
 ===============================

 Mutation